K\"{a}hler Solitons, Contact Structures, and Isoparametric Functions: Preliminaries

-\textit{Proof:} If $f$ is rectifiable, $|\nabla f|$ is constant on each connected component of a regular level set and, by equation (\ref{nablafandS}), so is $\SS$.
-Thus, $\nabla f \parallel \nabla \SS$ on each such component.
-By Sard's theorem, the set of regular values is dense and, by continuity, the result follows.\\
+\begin{proof} $f$ is rectifiable iff $|\nabla f|$ is constant on each regular connected component and, by equation (\ref{nablafandS}), so is $\SS$.
+By Sard's theorem, the set of regular values is dense.
+Thus, by continuity, it is equivalent to $\nabla f \parallel \nabla \SS$ everywhere.
+That establishes $(i)\iff (iii)$.
+Finally, $(ii) \iff (iii)$ follows from equation (\ref{rcandf}).